Wojcik Law Firm

 No Win, No Fee

-If you need the services of a worker’s comp lawyer in Chicago but are worried that you can't afford an upfront fee, there's no need to worry.
+When you need the services of a workers’ compensation lawyer in Chicago but are worried that you can't afford an upfront fee, there's no need to worry.
 All of our workers' compensation claims are handled on a contingency basis with no upfront costs to pay.
 We will take our fee as a percentage of the award that we secure on your behalf, and if we fail to obtain compensation for you, there is no fee to pay.

 Contact William S. Wojcik, Ltd. Today